-- 1. We believe everyone has the right: - □ to feel safe, healthy and happy; - □ to be treated with respect, dignity and equality; - □ to learn or to teach, or to do their job.
+to feel safe, healthy and happy;

+to be treated with respect, dignity and equality;

+to learn or to teach, or to do their job.

-At St. Augustine's Catholic Voluntary Academy, everyone has a responsibility to uphold these rights and to ensure high expectations of behaviour, manners and mutual respect are developed as children grow.
+At St. Augustine's Catholic Voluntary Academy, we believe that everyone has a responsibility as a disciple of Christ, to uphold these rights and to ensure high expectations of behaviour, manners and mutual respect are developed as children grow.

 - 2. Children will not be able to learn effectively, until they feel happy, safe and secure.
 Our primary responsibility is to ensure children develop excellent relationships with adults and other children, so that the rights outlined above for all children and staff are upheld. - 3.
 We recognise that behaviour is a form of communication.
 Children always have a reason why they choose to behave the way they do.
 Our responsibility is to listen, observe and use our professional expertise and wider network to try to understand their needs and help the child to overcome any difficulties over time.

-- 4. We recognise that behaviour, mutual respect, kindness and manners can be taught.
+We also use the Zones of Regulation principles to help children to understand their own feelings and how they can influence behaviour. - 4.
+We recognise that behaviour, mutual respect, kindness and manners can be taught.
 As children develop, they can learn how to socialise, respond and react appropriately to a range of different circumstances and differences between people.
 Some children will excel in this area whilst others find this area inherently challenging due to environmental, genetic or medical reasons.
-It is our responsibility to support all children to develop these positive characteristics. - 5.
+It is our responsibility to support all children to develop these positive characteristics and flourish, through our 'Flourish in Love' behaviour curriculum,. - 5.
 We recognise that some children (due to underlying medical needs, environmental or genetic differences), will not be able to develop these positive characteristics at the same rate or in the same way as others.
 They may need additional support and understanding to help them reach their personal potential and help them function happily within the school and wider society.
-Adults and children need to be aware of the differences between children that find developing these characteristics more difficult, the reasons why and how best to support them. - 6.
-We will ensure good behaviour and manners are instilled and encouraged through positive approaches and relationships.
+Adults and children need to be aware of the differences between children that find developing these characteristics more difficult, the reasons why and how best to support them through relevant adjustments and adaptations.

+6. We will ensure good behaviour and manners are instilled and encouraged through positive approaches and relationships.
 Our school focus on Catholic Virtue Ethics, the Gospel Values and the use of Restorative Approaches by all staff and visitors to the school ensure that we follow the social discipline model below to support children: